zara-kasi/obsidian-myanimenotes/README.md

 Cassette is an Obsidian plugin that syncs your anime and manga lists from MyAnimeList into structured Markdown notes, complete with metadata, cover image, and automatic updates.

+> This project is not affiliated with MyAnimeList

 ### Get started